 What prompted you to write the book?

-Early in my career I was faced with the challenge of turning around a near-bankrupt company that was mired in complexity.
+John: Early in my career, I was faced with the challenge of turning around a near-bankrupt company that was mired in complexity.
 Too many products, too many brands, too many categories, and no competitive advantage for any of them.
 By closing or selling the majority of the brands, we trimmed the company down to a shadow of its former self.
 We decided to become an expert in one category – it happened to be coffee – and by focusing on coffee, and nothing else, we were able to swim out of a raging river of red ink.
 We called the means to that end, the “do less better” strategy.

 When I became a consultant, I saw a similar pattern of unnecessary complexity in both troubled and successful businesses.
 Today, business complexity has reach pandemic proportions . . . big keeps getting bigger.
 Almost everyone is stuck in a paradigm of doing more and more.
 Never has the need for simplicity and focus been greater than right now.
 So where there’s a problem, there must be an opportunity.
 A book on how to cut through the complexity clutter is that opportunity.

-That’s just another way of saying think less rather than more, and get really good at whatever that less is.
+John: That’s just another way of saying think less rather than more, and get really good at whatever that less is.
 I’ll use the analogy of a mountain range.
 There’s so many opportunities at the top of each mountain in the broad range.
 But can you really get to the top by spreading yourself too thin, by diluting your resources to do so?
 By putting all of your resources (and expertise) against climbing just one mountain, you have a better chance to reach the pot of gold at the summit.

 What makes this book different from other books on focus?

-This isn’t the first book on focus, nor will it be the last.
+John: This isn’t the first book on focus, nor will it be the last.
 But the element that separates this book from the rest is how people can successfully cut through complexity and achieve focus.
 The “how” is the ability to make tough strategic choices.

-And sometimes, especially when transformation is required such as it is at J.C Penny and Hewlett Packard, some very tough sacrifices are required.
+And sometimes, especially when transformation is required such as at J.C Penny and Hewlett Packard, some very tough sacrifices are required.
 Now, there’s a difference between tough strategic choices and tough strategic sacrifices, and I point this out in the book.
 Tough strategic choices are about the business.
 Tough sacrifices are about you.
-Tough sacrifices claw at your emotions because they require that you do something that you don’t want to do.
+Tough sacrifices claw at your emotions because they require you to do something you don't want to do.
 And these are the sacrifices that rob you of sleep, sober your disposition, heighten your stress, and choke your patience on the little things in life.

 So why should today’s leaders make these sacrifices?
 Because the essence of sacrifice is giving up something of value for the sake of other considerations.

-What is the readers take-away?
-If just one idea what would that be?
+What is the reader's take-away?
+If just one idea, what would that be?

 - The best strategies require sacrifice.
 Because these strategies are concise, they also tell you what not to do.
 That keeps complexity at bay.

 - The specialist always beats the generalist.
-Doing less, better because of product, market and customer sacrifice ensures viability and strengthens competitiveness.
+Doing less, better because of product, market, and customer sacrifice ensures viability and strengthens competitiveness.

 - The small guy doesn’t need deep pockets to outmaneuver giants.
 Creativity, nimbleness, and ingenuity are the best bargains in business.
 They cost nothing.